Probity and gaming

 Frequently asked questions

-No, Brisbane's existing Treasury Casino will close and be replaced by a new purpose built facility expected to open in 2022.
+No, Brisbane's existing Treasury Casino will close and be replaced by a new purpose built facility expected to open in the first half of 2023.

-The QWB casino operator will have an entitlement to 2,500 gaming machines, although not all machines may be installed at opening.
-It is the QWB casino operator who will decide how many machines are operating at the casino opening and during operations.
-This is a commercial decision for TSEG.
+The QWB casino operator is entitled to 2,500 gaming machines, although not all machines may be installed at opening.
+The QWB casino operator will decide how many machines are operating at the casino opening and during operations.

 The casino gaming floor will be less than 5% of the overall development and is comparable to other Integrated Resort Developments in Australia and globally.
 The casino size and format will enable Queensland to compete effectively with similar developments across the region.